Mohamed Trabelsi

 Mohamed Trabelsi (born 7 January 1968), also known as Bakkaou, is a retired Tunisian footballer who played as defender.

 Trabelsi played for Océano Club de Kerkennah, as well as for Club Africain and Stade Tunisien.

-He also played eight games with the Tunisia national football team, and was a member of the Tunisian squad at the 1994 African Cup of Nations finals in Tunisia.
+As a member of the Tunisia national football team, he was capped eight times and appeared for the national squad at the 1994 African Cup of Nations finals in Tunisia.